pingcap/docs-cn/dev/reference/configuration/tidb-server/configuration.md

 ---
-title: Configuration Flags
+title: Configuration Options
-summary: Learn some configuration flags for TiDB
+summary: Learn the configuration options in TiDB.
 category: reference
+aliases: ['/docs/dev/reference/configuration/tidb-server/server-command-option/']
 ---

-# Configuration Flags
+# Configuration Options

-TiDB is configurable using command-line flags and environment variables.
-The default TiDB ports are 4000 for client requests and 10080 for status report.
+When you start the TiDB cluster, you can use command-line options or environment variables to configure it.
+This document introduces TiDB's command options.
+The default TiDB ports are `4000` for client requests and `10080` for status report.

 ## `--advertise-address`

-- The IP address on which to advertise the apiserver to the TiDB server
+- The IP address through which to log into the TiDB server
 - Default: ""
-- This address must be reachable by the rest of the TiDB cluster and the user.
+- This address must be accessible by the rest of the TiDB cluster and the user.

 ## `--binlog-socket`